cbor-wg/cddl-control/draft-ietf-cbor-cddl-control.md

 The maybe more obvious name `.dedcat` has not been chosen as it is longer and may invoke unpleasant images.)

-If left-hand-side (target) dedenting is needed as well, this can be achieved with the slightly longer construct `("" .det lhs) .det rhs`.
+Occasionally, dedenting of only a single item is needed.
+This can be achieved by using this operator with an empty string, e.g., `"" .det rhs` or `lhs .det ""`, which can in turn be combined with a `.cat`: in the construct `lhs .cat ("" .det rhs)`, only `rhs` is dedented.

 Embedded ABNF
 =============